 And how long has SARMTECH been around.

-Just over a year now.
+About a year and a half now.

 I read the article on your site about the SARMS bill proposed last year – what happened there?
 I also read on a forum that you guys were trying to scare people.

 Nope, just informing.
 Who knows what happened… It was put out there last year in, mmm, April I think, by Oren Hatch, a Senator from Utah where most of the supplement companies are, or source their products from – go figure – and the White House chimed in on the press release with some baseless pseudo-scientific ‘facts’.
-Then the bill’s wording got dialed back into like this compliance thing or a set of rules, like the products had to have the official really long chemical name (which ours did already) and could not contain any other compounds (which ours don’t).
+Then the bill’s wording got dialed back into like this compliance thing or a set of labeling rules, like the products had to have the official really long chemical name (which ours did already) and could not contain any other compounds (which ours don’t).
 Then the bill apparently languished in committee or got forgotten in all the government shutdown hub bub at the end of the year.
 We had people emailing and asking at least 10 times a day since it was introduced so we started that blog article and kept it updated best we could.
 There’s no time when we were trying to scare anyone or capitalize on it.
 It’s just there’s this bill that’s about to possibly affect hundreds of thousands of people and no one was talking about it, no one, and it’s right there in the House Judiciary waiting to go to the House floor for a vote!
 The article is still up on the site if you haven’t read it.
 At any rate, fortunately the bill seems to be off the table and no news yet of a 2019 version of the SARMS Control Act that we’re aware of.